ryannono/BasicStoreApp/server/readme.md

 ### Address Endpoints

 - `POST /addresses`: Create a new address.
-- `GET /addresses/:id`: Get an address by ID.
+- `GET /addresses/:id`: Get an address by
 - `PUT /addresses/:id`: Update an address by ID.
 - `DELETE /addresses/:id`: Delete an address by ID.